bedrock-ws/bedrockws-deno/src/schema/README.md

 Minecraft client through WebSocket and the schema sent by the Minecraft client to the server.

+> [!IMPORTANT]
+> A lot of events are no longer supported in recent Minecraft versions or were
+> never supported outside the Education Edition.

 ## JSON Schema

 You can generate [JSON Schema][JSON Schema]s with these commands: